markets/maily/README.md

 [![Gem Version](https://badge.fury.io/rb/maily.svg)](http://badge.fury.io/rb/maily) [![Build Status](https://travis-ci.org/markets/maily.svg?branch=master)](https://travis-ci.org/markets/maily)

-Stop to delivery emails every time you change it!

-Maily is a Rails Engine to preview, follow up, test and edit the emails of your applications in the browser.
+Maily is a Rails Engine to manage, test and navigate through all your email templates of your app, being able to preview them directly in your browser.

 ## Features:

 * Mountable engine
 * Visual preview in the browser (attachments as well)
-* Template edition
+* Template edition (only in development)
 * Email delivery
 * Features configurables per environment
 * Flexible authorization
-* Minimalistic interface (thanks to [@gnatok](https://github.com/gnatok))
+* Minimalistic and clean interface
-* Easy way (named hooks) to define data for emails
+* Easy way (aka `hooks`) to define data for emails
 * Generator to handle a comfortable installation

 ![](screenshot.png)